 The Wilson Center aims to build a diverse portfolio of research projects with a focus on the identification and analysis of immediate issues facing nonprofits, non-governmental organizations (NGOs), and social enterprises.
 To that end, the Center invites Pace University faculty members to apply for appointments as 2016-2017 Wilson Center Fellows.
 Fellows will serve a 1-year term (September through August).
 During that time, Wilson Fellows will work on specific projects (case studies and academic research are strongly preferred, interdisciplinary work is encouraged) that support the Center's mission and goals.
 In return, scholars will receive a $5,000 award paid as either income or expense reimbursement by the Center.
 Compensation in either form will be made in two installments: $2,000 upon appointment and $3,000 when the final deliverable paper has been accepted by the committee and the fellow has completed a Wilson Center Brown Bag Lunch Research Seminar or similar research showcase on campus.
 Fellows may reapply after a 4-year hiatus.

 - Faculty member at Pace, tenure-track or tenured candidates preferred.

 - Submit a 1-2 page interim report in March 2017.

 - Participate in a Faculty Steering Committee for a 3-year term including the award year.

 - Give permission to display work on the University’s DigitalCommons Repository.

 - Participate in a Pace research showcase in the academic year following the award year.

-- Submit a final deliverable (working paper) by August 2016.
+- Submit a final deliverable (working paper) acknowleding the Wilson Center, by August 2017.

 Applications will be evaluated based on three criteria